tapfortap/Documentation/README.md

 # Footer #

 ### *Support* ###
 Things don't always go according to plan.
-If you hit a snag somewhere and need a hand don't hesitate to get in touch with us at [support@tapfortap.com](mailto:support@tapfortap.com) or on Zendesk [here](https://tapfortap.zendesk.com/anonymous_requests/new).
+If you hit a snag somewhere and need a hand, don't hesitate to get in touch with us at [support@tapfortap.com](mailto:support@tapfortap.com) or on Zendesk [here](https://tapfortap.zendesk.com/anonymous_requests/new).

 ### *License* ###
 Licensed under the terms of the MIT License.